m-dayani/robo-platform-avr/README.md

 - You should also install an appropriate driver to connect the board to a desktop computer.
 This step can be skipped for connections to Android devices (using an OTG cable, Android auto-detects the device).

 You can learn more about it in [this step-by-step tutorial](https://codeandlife.com/2012/01/22/avr-attiny-usb-tutorial-part-1/).

+_WARNING_: Be careful with fuse bits when flashing your microcontroller in Linux (using Makefile).
+It is recommended you do not use `program` or `fuse` targets with `make`.
+If you upload the wrong fuse bits, your device might not work again.

+## Troubleshooting

+In case the board does not respond to USB commands:

+- Check the connections
+- Make sure the program is compiled for the right microcontroller (e.g. Atmega32)
+- Make sure the frequency is correct (12MHz) and fuse bits are programmed correctly